LWR95/ImageToWebp/docs/USER_GUIDE.md

 ### **AI Processing Tips**
 - Enable only when transparency needed (slower)
 - Uses ~1.5GB RAM during processing
-- First use takes extra 2-3 seconds to load model
+- First use takes extra 2–3 seconds to load model (downloaded on demand if not cached)
 - Results automatically saved as PNG

 ## 🚀 **For IT Deployment**